How to fix Chrome browser problems on a Mac

 That will kill whatever process is keeping the tab from loading correctly.
 The tab will probably show an error message saying, “Something went wrong,” but just click the X on the tab to close it.

-Using all the tips above and CleanMyMac to easily manage them will speed up your Chrome considerably.
+Using CleanMyMac X, Quit All, and Tab Finder — all of which are free to try with a Setapp subscription — you can speed up your Chrome considerably.
 It’s also a good practice to schedule a regular browser cleanup once in a few months to keep things running fresh at all times.